Medicinal and aromatic plants trade programme

 “The world would just be a less interesting place without all the different plants in it - and they have so many uses too!”
 Bryony Morgan, Executive Officer of FairWild Foundation and Medicinal Plants Officer, TRAFFIC.

 “The reason I am especially fascinated by use of plants is because it is such a large part of the dependence of people on nature – and trying to understand and influence the relationship between people and their environment is the motivation for my involvement in conservation overall”, Steven Broad, Executive Director of TRAFFIC, Trustee of the FairWild Foundation.

-“Plants have myriad value and underpin all life on earth – trees are the lungs of the earth; plants provide innumerable uses from construction to culinary delights; they represent an incredible storehouse of undiscovered medicine; they inspire design, artistry and poetry; and they are intrinsically beautiful and, simply, make me feel good,” Thomas Osborn, Regional Programme Coordinator, TRAFFIC Europe.
+“Plants have myriad value and underpin all life on earth – trees are the lungs of the earth; plants provide innumerable uses from construction to culinary delights; they represent an incredible storehouse of undiscovered medicine; they inspire design, artistry and poetry; and they are intrinsically beautiful and, simply, make me feel good,” Thomas Osborn, Regional Programme Coordinator, TRAFFIC, Europe Office.

-“I am always fascinated to work on plants, because they are quiet, but beautiful and useful,” Kahoru Kanari, Senior Programme Officer, TRAFFIC Japan.
+“I am always fascinated to work on plants, because they are quiet, but beautiful and useful,” Kahoru Kanari, Senior Programme Officer, TRAFFIC, Japan Office.

-“Ensuring access and benefit sharing and recognition of traditional knowledge has always been very important to me and the work in TRAFFIC on medicinal and aromatic plants focuses on these issues as well as the conservation of the plant species”, Naomi Doak, Coordinator, TRAFFIC Southeast Asia's Greater Mekong.
+“Ensuring access and benefit sharing and recognition of traditional knowledge has always been very important to me and the work in TRAFFIC on medicinal and aromatic plants focuses on these issues as well as the conservation of the plant species”, Naomi Doak, ex-Coordinator, TRAFFIC's Greater Mekong Programme.

 “It is rewarding and fascinating, knowing we together to contribute to the survival of species so important for so many purposes, and so beautiful too!”
 Anastasiya Timoshyna, Global Medicinal Plant Programme Lead, TRAFFIC.